 Comparing Costs and Experiences Across Destinations

-Budget planning is easier when you separate your trip into categories: getting there, sleeping, eating, and what you choose to “pay for” versus what you can do for free or low cost.
+Budget planning gets easier when you break a trip into categories: getting there, sleeping, eating, and what you choose to pay for versus what you can do for free or at low cost.
 The table below is a planning snapshot for early-to-mid 2025 expectations.

 Note: The estimates below assume a U.S. East Coast departure city such as New York, are quoted in USD, reflect shoulder-season travel, and are broad planning averages rather than live fares or booked rates.
 Flight figures are intended as comparison ranges, while lodging and food figures reflect typical budget-minded stays and everyday meals in each destination.
 Verify current prices with live search tools before committing.